gleissen/hw1/README.md

 ## Part C: Add New Test-cases

 Your final assignment is to add 3 new positive test-cases to the folder `tests/pos-new`.
-The new test-cases should require non-trivial invariants.
+The new test-cases should require non-trivial invariants and pass verification.